 The people that are currently affected by this problem.

-The way in which the current system design aims to solve this problem.
+The way the current system design aims to solve this problem.

 How people will use the system.

 Manned ships can understand intentions for unmanned vessels, resulting in good situational awareness.
 In cases they desire more information, they can acquire this by using existing systems.
 Without the risk for information overload.
 Thereby are the additions to existing protocols for those systems easy to understand, as they use the same philosophy as current protocols.